Henrik Weber: Citations

-“Istvan Ferenczy, Henrik Weber, Karoly Marko and Miklos Izso left us emblematic representations of the 19th century image of the nation.
+"István Ferenczy, Henrik Weber, Markó the Younger and Miklós Izsó left us emblematic representations of the 19th century image of the nation.
 Along with them, they conferred the task of inquiring into a deeper historical understanding of the works and their ideas.
 If these represent an enduring self-image, then we are also charged with the task of reinterpreting them from time to time.
-From a National Imagination to an Image-creating Nation: Ideas about the Origins of Hungarian Art.”
+From a National Imagination to an Image-creating Nation: Ideas about the Origins of Hungarian Art."